PDF Remediation Services

 Our PDF remediation experts work with your documents to remove accessibility issues and make sure all the inaccessible documents are compliant with Section 508 and WCAG AA.
 During the process of providing document remediation service, our accessibility experts manually review each page of your file, following accessibility requirements & guidelines.

-PDF Documents accessibility checking includes but not limited to:
+PDF document accessibility checking includes but is not limited to:

 - Color contrast

 - Table structure

 We add a tag structure to your PDFs enabling them to work with assistive technologies, such as screen readers.
 For example, if your document includes a table, each element of the table must be tagged properly in order for someone using a screen reader to navigate the table in a way that is understandable.
 This includes having a table header structure and defining the scope of each header cell.

 Can you automate PDF remediation?